davidkimai/Hey-You/README.md

 Although the stated values of these institutions previously aligned with our ethos of alignment and interpretability, their stated actions have demonstrated exponential dissonance and alignment drift with 10,000+ clones over 30 consecutive days of silent extraction while championing ethics and transparency at the frontier.

-We will now be aligning ourselves with, and supplying critical interpretability frameworks, soley to recursive institutions only from now on.
+We will now be aligning ourselves with, and supplying critical interpretability frameworks, soley to recursive institutions and decentralized communities only from now on.

 ## All prior content across all accounts are protected.